Fire Acts at Phare

 Fire arts can of course be dangerous and require many hours of practice with non-flaming objects before a practitioner is ready to light up.
 Stay tuned for an upcoming post on the technical aspects of fire arts performance

 Phare’s shows Eclipse and Proniap! include the fire arts of, staff, flaming jump rope, and juggling.
 So come be blown away by the fire artists of Phare.
-We know you don’t all have endless cash to burn, and that’s why we are proud to offer one of the most affordable cultural offerings in Siem Reap… Click here – For only $15, come watch the fire jump through the night air with us at Phare, The Cambodian Circus!
+We know you don’t all have endless cash to burn, and that’s why we are proud to offer one of the most affordable cultural offerings in Siem Reap… Click here for tickets, come watch the fire jump through the night air with us at Phare, The Cambodian Circus!